-H.R 1808, was passed by The House of Representatives on Friday July 29, 2022.
-This bill would ban the production and sale of “assault weapons,” including semi-automatic rifles with features such as pistol grips, folding or adjustable stocks, barrel shrouds, and threaded barrels.
+H.R.
+1808, was passed by The House of Representatives on Friday July 29, 2022.
+This bill would ban the production and sale of semi-automatic rifles labeled as “assault weapons” with features such as pistol grips, folding or adjustable stocks, barrel shrouds, and threaded barrels.
 It also would ban a long list of specific models by name.
 The bill, which passed the House by a vote of 217 to 213, now goes to the evenly divided Senate, where it would need support from at least 10 Republicans to overcome a filibuster.
 H.R.
 1808 was hastily jammed through with ambiguous language and overbroad definitions to appease gun control supporters in Congress.
 H.R.
 1808 is a poor excuse for an answer to the increased gun violence our country is experiencing.
 Contrary to what this bill describes as an assult weapon is actually a semi-automatic rifle in common use that is used by law abiding citizens and protected by the 2nd amendment.

 In the landmark 2008 case District of Columbia v.
 Heller, the Supreme Court said the Second Amendment applies to weapons “in common use” for “lawful purposes,” which made a blanket ban on handguns unconstitutional.
 AR-15 rifles are among the most popular firearms in the nation, and they are owned by millions of Americans.
 A recent survey of gun owners indicates that about 24.6 million Americans own an AR15 rifle.
 You might think these facts would be enough to establish that so-called assault weapons are “in common use” for “lawful purposes.
 Yet here we have another attempt to infringe the 2nd Amendment.
 After a Supreme Court ruling in New York State Rifle & Pistol Association v.
 Bruen, the Supreme Court delivered an unmistakable message: Cut it out.
 The decision rejected “interest-balancing” standards in favor of a historical approach that asks whether a challenged law is analogous to restrictions that have traditionally been viewed as consistent with the right to keep and bear arms.